-Different types of carpet entail different approach in cleaning and maintaining it.
+Different types of carpet entail different approaches in cleaning and maintaining it.
 There are plush or shaggy carpets and low loop carpets that may or may have no stain protection.
 The fibers may be made of pure 100% wool or synthetic materials.

 Low-pile Looped Carpets

-Nylon is the most stain resistant and durable carpet fiber available.
+Nylon is the most stain-resistant and durable carpet fiber available.
 Usually, this type of carpet is treated with stain protection and the carpet of homes for most households, especially with children and pets.

 This is also suitable for homes that cater to several guests at a time.
 You can place this carpet on hallways and stairs.

-Polyester is famous for its lavish look, appeal and wonderful selection of styles and colors.
+Polyester is famous for its lavish look, appeal, and wonderful selection of styles and colors.
 It is suitable for homes with an average amount of foot traffic.

 Olefin fibers offer sturdy resistance to moisture and stain.
-Compared to Nylon and Polyester, it has a lower degree of durability and suitable for high-density piles or loop pile fiber construction.
+Compared to Nylon and Polyester, it has a lower degree of durability and is suitable for high-density piles or loop pile fiber construction.

 Wool is the fabric of choice to experience natural carpet beauty.
-Wool carpet is resistant to soil though not entirely stain resistant.
+Wool carpet is resistant to soil though not entirely stain-resistant.
 This type of carpet is well constructed and can appear good for a long time.